quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 ---

 #### The Pigeonhole Principle
 Background context: The pigeonhole principle is a simple but powerful counting argument used to prove that certain conditions must be met.
 It states that if you have more pigeons than pigeonholes and each pigeon must reside in one of the holes, then at least one hole will contain multiple pigeons.
-Mathematically, if \( n \) pigeonholes can hold at most \( k \) pigeons each, and there are at least \( kn+1 \) pigeons, then at least one pigeonhole contains at least \( k+1 \) pigeons.
+Mathematically, if $n $ pigeonholes can hold at most$k $ pigeons each, and there are at least$ kn+1 $ pigeons, then at least one pigeonhole contains at least $k+1$ pigeons.

 This principle works for any objects (not just pigeons) placed into containers.
 In the context of this proof, people in Sacramento, CA, are considered "pigeons," and their number of hairs on their head are the "pigeonholes."

 :p What is the pigeonhole principle?
 ??x
-The pigeonhole principle states that if \( n \) items are put into \( m \) containers, with \( n > m \), then at least one container must contain more than one item.
+The pigeonhole principle states that if $n $ items are put into$m $ containers, with$n > m$, then at least one container must contain more than one item.
 In this case, people (pigeons) in Sacramento are distributed based on their number of hairs (pigeonholes). x??

 ---